vidister/gimp-web/content/pages/meta.md

 Simplest method is simply: `pip install pelican`
 3. Install some extra components:
     * For [Markdown] support:
-    pip install Markdown
+    `pip install Markdown`
     * For fancy typography elements with [typogrify]:
-    pip install typogrify
+    `pip install typogrify`

-For detailed information refer to [the documentation](http://docs.getpelican.com/en/3.6.2/) for Pelican.
+For detailed information refer to the [Pelican documentation](http://docs.getpelican.com/en/3.6.2/).

+#### Building the site

+Building the site is relatively straightforward:

+`pelican -t ./themes/newgimp`

+The `-t ./themes/newgimp` option is to specify a particular theme and is only temporary (it will be incorporated into the build system through the `pelicanconf.py` later at some point).

 *Pelican webserver*:
 `python -m pelican.server`
 `localhost:8000`